“And She Bearing Her Words–Chapter 4, Verse 20”

 The Ponte Santa Trinita was a bridge that had been destroyed more than four times by flooding and blown up by German troops; after which fragments were recovered from the river bottom and the bridge was reassembled in 1958.
 With it’s wedge shaped supports (perfect for climbing) the bridge is adorned with sculptures representing the four seasons.
 So, on the fourth month of the year, twentieth day of the month, I chose to honor MY Holy Trinity (body, mind, spirit & the threefold nature of feminine evolution) within the natural cycle of the four seasons.
 As the shift of moving to this city totally deconstructed and rebuilt my interior landscape, it felt right to reflect on this journey while standing on the edge of a bridge that had endured it all.

 With a crowd forming behind me, I reflected on this journey.
-Standing there, in that moment, draped in my thoughts, prayers and experiences, I felt strong, I felt empowered, I felt vulnerable and I felt fearless.
-I am fully present in that moment as I stand, on a pillar, off the edge of a bridge, overlooking one of the only remaining medieval bridges in the world, in a city that had been my home.
+Standing there, in that moment, draped in my thoughts, prayers and experiences.
+I felt strong, I felt empowered, I felt vulnerable and I felt fearless, simultaneously.
+I am fully present in that moment as I stand, on a pillar, off the edge of a bridge, overlooking one of the only remaining medieval bridges in the world, in a city that had been a (once unlikely) home.